Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Generic Equity Protection Swaps

 \subsection{Buffer and Floor EPS}

-Two standard EPS products were introduced by Xu et al. \cite{Xu2023} and will be used here as examples of a standard EPS in further analysis.
+Two EPS products introduced by Xu et al. \cite{XLR2024} will be used throughout as examples of a generic EPS.
 Needless to say, much more complex products can be offered to cater for individual risk preferences of investors and all of them can be dealt with using general pricing and hedging results from this work.
-However, for simplicity, we only deal here with EPS products of European style with a payoff at maturity date $T$, though one may allow for cancellation of an EPS by its holder at its market price if the underlying European options are liquidly traded.
+For simplicity, we only deal here with EPS products of European style with a payoff at maturity date $T$, although one may allow for cancellation of an EPS by its holder at its current market price provided that the underlying European options are liquidly traded.